Dr Valentina Cipriani

 Group members

-- Miss Apoorva Sarah Perepogu (MSc in Bioinformatics student, 2022-2023); project title: “Extending the rare variant burden analysis to the non-coding genome with an application to the 100,000 Genomes Project data”
+- Apoorva Sarah Perepogu (Bioinformatics MSc student, 2023, primary supervision); project title: “Extending the rare variant burden analysis to the non-coding genome with an application to the 100,000 Genomes Project data”

-- Miss Penpitcha Thawong (MSc in Bioinformatics, 2018-2019); Cipriani V, …, Thawong P, et al. An Improved Phenotype-Driven Tool for Rare Mendelian Variant Prioritization: Benchmarking Exomiser on Real Patient Whole-Exome Data.
+- Penpitcha Thawong (Bioinformatics MSc student, 2019, primary supervision); Cipriani V, …, Thawong P, et al. An Improved Phenotype-Driven Tool for Rare Mendelian Variant Prioritization: Benchmarking Exomiser on Real Patient Whole-Exome Data.
 Genes, 11:460, 2020

 Summary